pixie-io/blog.px.dev/content/blog/argo-rollouts/index.md

 **Deploying new code to your production cluster can be stressful.** No matter how well the code has been tested, there’s always a risk that an issue won’t surface until exposed to real customer traffic.
 To minimize any potential impact on your customers, you’ll want to maintain tight control over the progression of your application updates.

-The native Kubernetes Deployment supports two update strategies:
+The native Kubernetes Deployment supports [two strategies](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#strategy) for replacing old pods with new ones:

 - `Recreate`: version A is terminated then version B is rolled out.
 Results in downtime between shutdown and reboot of the application.
 - `RollingUpdate` (default): version B is slowly rolled out replacing version A.

 Unfortunately, neither provides much control.
-Once a `RollingUpdate` is in progress, you have no control over the speed of the rollout or the split of the traffic between version A and B. If an issue is discovered, you can halt the progression, but automated rollbacks are not supported.
-Due to these limitations, RollingUpdate is considered too risky for large scale production environments.
+Once a `RollingUpdate` is in progress, you have little control over the speed of the rollout or the split of the traffic between version A and B. If an issue is discovered, you can halt the progression, but automated rollbacks are not supported.
+Due to these limitations, RollingUpdate is generally considered too risky for large scale production environments.

 In this post, we’ll discuss how a canary deployment strategy can reduce risk and give you more control during application updates.
-We’ll walk through how to perform a canary deployment with Argo Rollouts including automated analysis of the canary pods to determine whether to promote or rollback a new application version.
-As an example, we’ll use Pixie, an open source Kubernetes observability tool, to generate HTTP error rate for the canary pods.
+We’ll walk through how to perform a canary deployment with [Argo Rollouts](https://argoproj.github.io/rollouts/) including automated analysis of the canary pods to determine whether to promote or rollback a new application version.
+As an example, we’ll use [Pixie](https://github.com/pixie-io/pixie), an open source Kubernetes observability tool, to generate HTTP error rate for the canary pods.

-The source code and instructions for this example live [here](https://github.com/pixie-io/pixie-demos/tree/main/argo-rollouts).
+The source code and instructions for this example live [here](https://github.com/pixie-io/pixie-demos/tree/main/argo-rollouts-demo).

 ## Canary Deployments